EmbeddedSystemClass/ARM-Ports/README.md

 work with libopencm3.

-In addition there are a number of sample programs designed to run with the ET-STM32-STAMP and ET-STM32F103 development boards.
+In addition there are a number of sample programs designed to run with the ET-STM32-STAMP and ET-STM32F103 development boards, and the STM32F4-Discovery board.

 * FreeRTOS-usart-libopencm3
 * test-can-ETSTM32STAMP